theagoes/theagoes/README.md

 - 🔭 I’m currently working on Editora Globo S.A
 - 🌱 I’m currently learning Python with Streamlit
 - 💬 Ask me about PowerApps with SQL Azure
-- 📫 How to reach me: agoes@outlook.com
+- 📫 How to reach me: agoes@outlook.com or [linkedin]
 - If you want to connet with more Python and PowerApps enthusiasts you can join my [Discord server][discord]

 ## My GitHub Stats 💻